mindsdb/mindsdb/mindsdb/integrations/handlers/notion_handler/README.md

 ```sql
 SELECT * FROM notion_test.blocks where block_id='<your-block-id>';
 ```

+NOTE: In order to fetch a block from notion, mindsdb will require the block_id.

 > To get the block id, right clicking the block will open a options tray and click `Copy link to block` this will provide the link to the block for that page.
 Then the block id is the fragment in that link i.e. after the part after the `#` in the link
 >